The Supervision App Becomes the Pocket Probation Officer

 Smartphone supervision worsens the memory problem because the boundary of "monitoring" becomes harder to see.
 Is a check-in app electronic monitoring?
 What if it only collects location when opened?
 What if it also sends reminders, records treatment attendance, verifies face, supports alcohol testing, or lets officers message participants?
 What if a person must keep notifications on, keep a data plan active, and respond within a narrow window?
 A dashboard may treat these as features.
 For the person under supervision, they are conditions of liberty.

-The site has already treated the real-time crime center as a city dashboard and the face as a ticket.
+The site has already treated the real-time crime center as a city dashboard, the face as a ticket, and the police report as institutional memory.
 The supervision app brings the same logic to the person who is not in a control room and cannot opt out.
 It makes compliance measurable at the scale of daily movement.

 The Private Device Problem